RMTs maintain current certification in Standard First Aid (SFA) and CPR-C in accordance with CMTBC’s Bylaws, Section 63.3(1).

 Current certification in SFA and CPR-C from one of the five national organizations named in CMTBC’s Bylaws ensures RMTs receive effective first aid and resuscitation training that is based on current best practices.

-RMTs are required to submit proof of current certification in SFA and CPR-C when registering for the first time and renewing registration on the CMTBC Portal.
-Follow instructions on the Portal for uploading a certificate of completion from a national certifying organization.
+RMTs are required to submit proof of current certification in SFA and CPR-C when registering for the first time and renewing registration, if required as part of your renewal, in the Registrant Portal.
+Follow instructions in the Portal for uploading a certificate of completion from a national certifying organization.

 While many independent service providers offer training in Standard First Aid (SFA) and CPR-C, the certificate received upon successful completion must comply with CMTBC Bylaws.
 RMTs are advised to confirm prior to enrollment that successful completion will result in a certificate from one of five national certifying organizations listed in the Bylaws and on this page: Canadian Red Cross, Canadian Ski Patrol, Heart and Stroke Foundation, Lifesaving Society, or St. John Ambulance.
 A certificate that does not bear the name of one of these organizations does not meet CMTBC requirements.